 The Port of Boston was vital to the American economy even before some rowdy colonists made saltwater tea.
 Today, around 1,600 New England businesses use the Port of Boston to import and export products.
 Annually, more than 1.5 million metric tons of cargo pass through Massport’s Conley Terminal for points across the United States.
 It leaves by truck via a dedicated Haul Road, connecting to Interstates 93, 90, and 95, all less than two miles from the terminal.
 That makes the trucking industry a major cog in the Boston economy.
 And that means if you’re injured in a commercial truck accident, your claim will likely be against a large corporation whose only concern is limiting its liability.
-To fight for the full compensation you are due, you need the experienced legal team at Feinberg & Alban PC For more than 70 years, we’ve helped injured Bostonians recover for their medical bills, lost wages and their pain and suffering.
+To fight for the full compensation you are due, you need an experienced truck accident attorney at Feinberg & Alban PC.
+For more than 70 years, we’ve helped injured Bostonians recover for their medical bills, lost wages and their pain and suffering.
 We have the knowledge and resources to level the playing field, even against the most powerful defendant.

 The force of a tractor-trailer at highway speed can easily crush a passenger car, inflicting terrible injuries on its occupants.
 Unfortunately, the latest statistics from the Federal Motor Carrier Safety Administration (FMCSA) indicate that large truck crashes rose 21 percent in 2014, the latest year for which crash statistics are available.
 The report notes some trends during that year:

 Additional driver-related factors include fatigued driving, DUI, aggressive driving, following too closely, and failure to yield the right of way.
 Boston, unfortunately, has a problem with clearance crashes because drivers ignore low-clearance signs or blindly follow standard GPS rather than using programs designed for commercial truck transport.
 The clearance problem is especially bad with rental trucks moving residents in and out of the city.